 Needless, to say, we worked up a good appetite during our enjoyable Meteora tours with Meteora Thrones.

-Just next to Meteora, Kalambaka is a great place to discover authentic Greek food.
+Just next to Meteora, Kalambaka is a great place to eat traditional Greek food.
 Unlike the seafood-heavy cuisine found on the Greek isles, Meteora’s central mountain location lends itself to heartier foods like meatballs and stews.
-Local cooks comply by slow cooking stews and other traditional Thessaly food favorites.
+Local cooks comply by slow cooking stews and other local food favorites.